ctmrbio/BACTpipe/docs/source/output.rst

 report files in the main run folder after the pipeline is finished.
 They are called ``BACTpipe_report.html`` and ``BACTpipe_timeline.html``.
 The reports shows a summary of overall execution time, resource usage, and all executed tasks and their respective run time metrics.
+Lastly, Nextflow produces a work directory containing all intermediate files and logs produced in the process.
+This folder can be removed once the process has completed.